Contact us

 Do employers provide short-term disability insurance?

 While short-term disability insurance is not required by law, some employers may offer this benefit to their employees.
-If your employer provides short-term disability insurance, many of these plans will require that you work for a specified period before the insurance begins.
-However, coverage is not always enough to replace a worker’s total wages, so individuals often buy short-term or long-term disability insurance through private insurers.
+If your employer provides short-term insurance, many of these plans will require that you work for a specified period before the insurance begins.
+However, coverage is not always enough to replace a worker’s total wages, so individuals often buy short-term or long-term through private insurers.

 Alternatives to short-term disability insurance

-Many will attempt to rely on workers’ compensation or public benefits programs for protection, but the reality is workers’ compensation is limited to injuries related to employment, while Social Security Disability Insurance (SSDI) is harder to qualify for.
+Many will attempt to rely on workers’ compensation or public benefits programs for protection.
+But the reality is workers’ compensation is limited to injuries related to employment, while Social Security Disability Insurance (SSDI) is harder to qualify for.
 Only about 10% of disabilities occur in the workplace, which is covered separately under workers’ compensation.
 The remaining injuries or illnesses can only be covered through disability insurance.
-On the other hand, social security disability insurance is available only for U.S. residents with severe medical conditions who either have not worked or accumulated sufficient credits to qualify for employer-sponsored disability insurance.
-Short-term disability insurance is a personal type of insurance tied exclusively to one person only, so qualifying for it and getting the benefits is often easier than other insurance types.

 Final Thoughts

-Get a Disability Insurance Quote
+Get Your Free Disability Insurance Quote in Less Than a Minute!